Q42/meteor-gke/meteor-gke-talk-2015-01-15.md

 ---

-# So what if we want to scale?

-## Just change the number of replicas!
+# Just change the number of replicas to scale

 **`"replicas": 5,`**